nmagana/react-soles/README.md

 # react-soles
-GitHub repo to teach SOLES members the fundamentals of JavaScript and React.
+Welcome to the React Tech @ SOLES course!
+Below you will find helpful links to help set up your environment and a tentative course schedule for the quarter!

 # Environment Setup
 ## Visual Studio Code